Philo Beddoe: Do I know you?

-- Did Not Get the Girl: Lynn eventually rejects Philo and tells him to stop following her, although her tearful "I HATE YOU!" suggests feeling she doesn't want to admit (the sequel confirms that this was the case).
+- Did Not Get the Girl: Lynn eventually rejects Philo and tells him to stop following her, although her tearful "I HATE YOU!" suggests feelings she doesn't want to admit (the sequel confirms that this was the case).
 In any case, Philo leaves.

 - Slowly pieced together by Philo's sidekick.
 Initially, he thinks their literal Team Pet just mated.

-- Also occurs in Any Which Way, during Philo, Orville and Ma's trip home from Bakersfield.
+- Also occurs in Any Which Way You Can, during Philo, Orville and Ma's trip home from Bakersfield.
 Ma's strange behavior alerts them to her "romp" with the motel proprietor.

 - Flipping the Bird: Even orangutans can do it.